OpenSourceEconomics/econ-project-templates/src/introduction.rst

 1. Saving you from a bunch of repetitive steps that need to be done sooner or later when starting a new project
 2. Helping you on ensuring reproducibility of your research findings from the beginning to the end

-The first should lure you in quickly, the second convince you to stick to it in the long run---unless you are familiar with the tools already, there will be times where you think that all this is overkill and far more difficult than necessary.
-It is not [although I am always happy to hear about easier alternatives].
+The first should lure you in quickly, the second convince you to stick to it in the long run---unless you are familiar with the tools already, there will be times where you think that all of this is overkill and far more difficult than necessary.
+It is not. *[although I am always happy to hear about easier alternatives]*

 The templates support a variety of programming languages already and are easily extended to cover any other.
 Everything is tied together by `Waf <https://code.google.com/p/waf/>`_, which is written in `Python <http://www.python.org/>`_.
 You do not need to know much Python to get going, though.

 If you are a complete novice, you should read through the entire documents instead of jumping directly to the :ref:`getting_started` section.
 Please let me know about any sections you think would merit more explanation; this is all work in progress.

 First, let me expand on the reproducibility part, though.